LucasFBrasil/django1/README.md

 # django1

-Projeto testando as funcionalidades do django
+- Testando as funcionalidades básicas do django a nivel de estudos